Ohio Premier Player Placement Process

 Option 01

-✔ Opportunity for earlier placement decisions.
+✔ Opportunity for earlier feedback and placement consideration.

 - Earlier placement decisions for better planning.